 Personal search guidelines

-The on-line planning history contained within the site at present is incomplete and must not be used as a substitute for carrying out a formal Local Land Charge Search.
+Please note that the online planning history contained on the website is incomplete and it should not be used as a substitute for carrying out a formal Local Land Charges search.

 No responsibility will be taken for any errors or omissions in the planning history information obtained from electronic sources.

-Listed below are some other Council statutory registers open for public inspection during reasonable office hours (an appointment may be necessary and a charge levied for the provision of any additional information).
-These do not form part of the personal search.
+Listed below are some other Council statutory registers that are open for public inspection during office hours.
+Please note that an appointment may be necessary and there a charge may be attached to obtaining some information.
+These registers do not form part of the personal search.

 - Register of Maintainable Highways (WSCC)

 - Definitive footpath map/public rights of way (WSCC)

 - You can view West Sussex County Council's adopted roads map, see:

 - Please contact WSCC Local Land Charges department for further information or to order CON29 search responses direct from WSCC, see: